kofimokome/WP-Tools/readme.md

 The WordPressTools provides an easy-to-use interface for query the database.
 Before you can use the model, you need to make sure you have done the following:

-1. Make sure you have created a folder to store the models in your plugin/theme
+1. Make sure you have created a folder to store the models in your plugin
 2. Make sure you have set the `MODELS_DIR` variable in your `.env` file to this folder.

 ### 4.1 Creating Models